encord-team/text-to-image-eval/README.md

 ### Add a Model from a Known Source

 To register a model from a known source, you can include the model definition as a JSON file in the `sources/models` folder.
-The definition will be validated against the schema defined by the `clip_eval.model.base.ModelDefinitionSpec` Pydantic class to ensure that it adheres to the required structure.
+The definition will be validated against the schema defined by the `tti_eval.model.base.ModelDefinitionSpec` Pydantic class to ensure that it adheres to the required structure.
 You can find the explicit schema in `sources/model-definition-schema.json`.

-Check out the declarations of known sources at `clip_eval.model.types` and refer to the existing model definitions in the `sources/models` folder for guidance.
+Check out the declarations of known sources at `tti_eval.model.types` and refer to the existing model definitions in the `sources/models` folder for guidance.
 Below is an example of a model definition for the [clip](https://huggingface.co/openai/clip-vit-large-patch14-336) model sourced from Hugging Face:

 ```json